-Fluorescence Minus One Controls
+Fluorescence Minus One (FMO) Controls

 Fluorescence minus one (FMO) controls are important when building multicolor flow cytometry panels as they will help you determine where your gates should be set.
 This is particularly important when identifying a positive from a negative population and when the expression levels are low.
-When acquiring data, there is fluorescence spread, especially with brighter fluorophores, which is particularly noticeable after compensation and cross-laser excitation.
-Careful experimental design and avoiding channels which have a large amount of spreading will help reduce this influence, but FMO controls are still important.
+When acquiring data, there is fluorescence spread, especially with brighter fluorophores, which is particularly noticeable after compensation, and cross-laser excitation.
+Careful experimental design and avoiding channels that have a large amount of spreading will help reduce this influence, but FMO controls are still important.

 FMO controls are the experimental cells stained with all the fluorophores minus one fluorophore.